 You can find this tutorial in Spanish here: Prueba: Sensor De La Posición Del Árbol De Levas (P0341) (at: autotecnico-online.com).

-You don't need any expensive tools to test the Crank Sensor on your 3.1L or 3.4L V6 Engine.
+You don't need any expensive tools to test the cam sensor on your 3.1L or 3.4L V6 engine.

 Tools You'll Need:

 - You can use a digital multimeter or an analog multimeter although the digital one is the preferred one.

 - If you don't have a multimeter or need to upgrade yours, check out my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).